 Cutting out the cookies

-- Use a good quality cookie cutter (such as the ones I use and linked in the recipe card below).
+- Use a good quality cookie cutter.
 Dip the cutter in flour to keep it from sticking to the dough.

 - Remove the excess dough from around the cookies.
 Then, use a spatula to transfer the cookies to a baking sheet lined with parchment paper and bake at 350ºF for 8-10 minutes.